ruuddotorg/nightscout-display/README.md

 After installing all the software, try the following examples in the Arduino environment to make sure the hardware is working correctly:

-* Blink (File-Examples-01.Basics-Blink): this should slowly blink the red LED on the feather board itself.
+* Blink (File→Examples→01.Basics-Blink): this should slowly blink the red LED on the feather board itself.
 This makes sure your Arduino environment is properly configured for uploading code to the feather.
-* Minimatrix (File-Examples-Adafruit LED Backpack-minimatrix16x8): this should display a few demo patterns on the LED matrix.
+* Minimatrix (File→Examples→Adafruit LED Backpack→minimatrix16x8): this should
+  display a few demo patterns on the LED matrix.
   * Change `matrix.begin(0x70)` to `matrix.begin(0x71)` to test the second LED matrix, if appropriate.
-* Wifi101 (File-Examples-WiFi101-...): use the examples for the Wifi101 library
+* Wifi101 (File→Examples→WiFi101-...): use the examples for the Wifi101 library
   to test the internet connectivity.
-Make sure to adjust SSID and password according to your network and insert `Wifi.setpins(8,7,4,2)` in the `setup()` function to use the pins specific to the Feather M0 board.
+Make sure to adjust SSID and password according to your network and insert `WiFi.setpins(8,7,4,2)` in the `setup()` function to use the pins specific to the Feather M0 board.

 ## Configure and upload